Derejeko/data-wrangling-project/README.md

 # data-wrangling-project
-data wrangling or cleaning on data analysis with python
+data wrangling or cleaning on data analysis with python course